IBMStreams/streamsx.topology/test/python/README.md

 Now all tests run on Python 2.7, 3.5 and 3.6.

+Note testing using `nose` is experimental and has only been tried with Python 3.5.

+Python path must include the streamsx code either by:

+ * Setting environment variable `PYTHONPATH` to the absolute path of `streamsx.topology/com.ibm.streamsx.topology/opt/python/packages`.
+ * Install `streamsx` package (to test the released package).

 ## Test locations

  * `topology` - Tests of the Python application api